 Okay.
 But not okay.

 Belief matters!
 An authentic relationship with Jesus Christ begins with simple tenants of truth about Him.
-Our Savior boldly declared Himself to be the Truth!
-This Spirit-led living Benner seeks flows from knowing the real Jesus.
+Our Savior boldly declared Himself to be the Truth.
+This Spirit-led living (which Benner seeks) flows from knowing the real Jesus — the Jesus whose words are captured in Scripture.

 IS DAVID BENNER TEACHING BIBLICAL TRUTH?

-I’ve decided to provide the short summary first with details following.
-Here’s the bullet version:
+I’ve decided to provide the short summary first, with details following.
+Is David Benner teaching biblical truth? —

-• Yes.
-When sharing the desire to live out his beliefs (as opposed to mere intellectual acknowledgement of facts).
+- Yes.
+When he shares the desire to live belief (rather than just agreeing with certain facts).
 He echoes the biblical truth that “faith without works is dead” (James 2:17-20).

 So exactly what are David Benner’s foundational beliefs?
 He has written many books, including The Gift of Being Yourself, Surrender to Love and Living Wisdom.
 After much reading and research, I’ve identified several beliefs which shape his world-view: